htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 Special Node Types
 ------------------

-While most DAGMan nodes are the standard JOB type that run a job and possibly a PRE or POST script, special nodes can be specified in the DAG submit description to help manage the DAG and its resources in various ways.
+While most DAGMan nodes are the standard :dag-cmd:`JOB` type that run work jobs and possibly a PRE or POST script, special nodes can be specified in the DAG submit description to help manage the DAG and its resources in various ways.

 :index:`FINAL node<single: DAGMan; FINAL node>`